 NCATS’ Role in NIH HEAL

-- Develop new testing platforms that more closely model human biology than currently available cell and animal models, using induced pluripotent stem cells (iPSCs), tissue chips and 3-D tissue bioprinting;
+- Developing new testing platforms that more closely model human biology than currently available cell and animal models, using induced pluripotent stem cells (iPSCs), tissue chips and 3-D tissue bioprinting;

-- Identify and de-risk potential therapies that work in novel ways through development of assays (tests), high-throughput screening to select and develop compounds that show promise as potential drugs;
+- Identifying and de-risking potential therapies that work in novel ways through assays (tests) and high-throughput screening to select and develop compounds that show promise as potential drugs;

-- Accelerating the identification of promising chemical structures and develop those into pharmacological or drug-like compounds;
+- Accelerating the identification of promising chemical structures and developing those into pharmacological or drug-like compounds;

-- Advance promising new drug candidates through rigorous pre-clinical efficacy and safety studies for first-in-human clinical trials as required by the Food and Drug Administration (FDA); and
+- Advancing promising new drug candidates through rigorous pre-clinical efficacy and safety studies for first-in-human clinical trials as required by the U.S. Food and Drug Administration; and

-- Facilitate opportunities to partner with other NIH Institutes and Centers, as well as clinical research institutions nationwide, to conduct studies to determine the effectiveness of existing pain management treatments.
+- Facilitating opportunities to partner with other NIH Institutes and Centers as well as clinical research institutions nationwide to conduct studies to determine the effectiveness of existing pain management treatments.

 Through the NIH HEAL InitiativeSM, NCATS is applying the breakthrough approaches of translational science to advance new treatments for the opioid crisis, the public health challenge of our era.